-In this time when many of us are still staying at home in the wake of the COVID-19 pandemic, the ripple effect can have profound impacts on your mental health and that of your husband, wife, partner, or roommate as well as your family.
+With many of us feeling the stress of day-to-day life, the ripple effect can have profound impacts on your mental health and that of your husband, wife, partner, or roommate as well as your family.
 So, let’s talk about one “pebble” you can stop throwing: snoring.
 It’s that insidious behavior that has an ugly ripple effect of its own.

 Some pretty remarkable things happen while we sleep.
 Recent studies show that during sleep our brains clear out toxins that are associated with degenerative brain disorders such as Parkinson's and Alzheimer's.
 For those who snore, this “cleaning” process does not occur.
 Not only do snorers lose out on this opportunity, they crawl out of bed feeling exhausted and irritable.
 And that leads to increases in stress and anxiety, and also exacerbates any current mental health issues.

 Do you want to improve your brain health?
 Find a snoring solution and enjoy the benefits of a good night’s sleep.